April Dawn Camellia

 Lustrous evergreen foliage cover this upright, vigorous shrub; masses of lovely white blooms with pink candy-stripes bloom in late winter; provide rich, acidic, moist, well-drained soil

 April Dawn Camellia features showy creamy white round flowers with buttery yellow eyes and pink stripes at the ends of the branches from late winter to early spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 April Dawn Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.